 \section{RECLUSTERING AS A SERVICE}

-Having presented the \algname algorithm, we now introduce the \sysnamefull (\sysname), a scalable reclustering framework which autonomously manages background operations to preserve table clustering quality. \sysname leverages execution statistics with minimal compute overhead to decide the scope and timing of reclustering. \sysname moves all reclustering work off the query-execution critical path, ensuring zero disruption to production workloads.
-In this section, we describe how to embed the \algname algorithm into \sysname with minimal engineering effort and \marginnote{\ul{R3.O1}}[-1.2em] \review{c}{full compatibility on top of distributed cloud data warehouses.} We present the practical feasibility of \sysname and implementation details to be evaluated and \marginnote{\ul{R1.O1}}[-1.2em] \review{a}{outline an overview of pruning opportunities in general.}
+Having presented the \algname algorithm, we now introduce the \sysnamefull (\sysname), a scalable reclustering framework that autonomously manages background operations to preserve table clustering quality over time. \sysname leverages execution statistics with minimal compute overhead to decide the scope and timing of reclustering. \sysname moves all reclustering work off the query-execution critical path, ensuring zero disruption to production workloads in practice.
+In this section, we describe how to embed the \algname algorithm into \sysname with minimal engineering effort and \marginnote{\ul{R3.O1}}[-1.2em] \review{c}{full compatibility on top of cloud data warehouses.} We present the practical feasibility of \sysname and the implementation details to be evaluated, and \marginnote{\ul{R1.O1}}[-1.2em] \review{a}{provide an overview of pruning opportunities across representative query patterns.}